-If you invest in the units being offered by this prospectus supplement, you will suffer immediate and substantial dilution in the net tangible book value per share of common stock.
-Our net tangible book value as of September 30, 2010 was approximately \$28.8 million, or approximately \$1.96 per share of common stock.
-Net tangible book value per share is determined by dividing our net tangible book value, which consists of our total tangible assets less total liabilities, by the number of shares of our common stock outstanding on that date.
+If you invest in the securities being offered by this prospectus supplement, you will suffer immediate and substantial dilution in the net tangible book value per share of common stock.
+Net tangible book value per share is determined by dividing our net tangible book value, which consists of our total tangible assets less our total tangible liabilities, by the number of shares of our common stock outstanding on that date.
+Our net tangible book value (unaudited) as of September 30, 2011 was approximately \$36.7 million, or approximately \$1.39 per share of common stock, based on 26,465,709 shares outstanding.

-Dilution in net tangible book value per share represents the difference between the price per share of common stock paid by purchasers in this offering and the net tangible book value per share of our common stock immediately after this offering.
-Without taking into account any other changes in the net tangible book value after September 30, 2010 other than to give effect to: our receipt of the estimated proceeds from the sale of \\\\ \\\ units in this offering, and the \\\ \\\\ shares of common stock comprising a part of the units, at an offering price of \$\\\\\ per unit, less the estimated placement agent's fees and our estimated offering expenses, our net tangible book value as of September 30, 2010, after giving effect to the items above, would have been approximately \$\ \\ per share of common stock.
-This represents an immediate increase of approximately \$\\ \ in net tangible book value per share to our existing stockholders and an immediate dilution of approximately \$\\\\\ per share to purchasers of units in this offering.
+Dilution in net tangible book value per share represents the difference between the price per fixed combination of shares and warrants paid by investors in this offering and the net tangible book value per share of our common stock immediately after this offering.
+After giving effect to the sale in this offering of [•] shares of common stock and warrants to purchase up to an additional [•] shares of our common stock at the purchase price of \$[•] per fixed combination, less the underwriting discounts and commissions and estimated offering expenses we expect to pay, but excluding any effects of exercises of the warrants issued in this offering, our pro forma net tangible book value (unaudited) as of September 30, 2011, would have been approximately \$[•] million, or approximately \$[•] per share.
+This represents an immediate increase of approximately \$[•] in net tangible book value per share to our existing stockholders and an immediate dilution of approximately \$[•] per share to investors in this offering.
 The following table illustrates this per share dilution.

-Public offering price per share of common stock Net tangible book value per share as of September 30, 2010 \$ 1.96 Increase in net tangible book value per share attributable to this offering \$ Pro forma net tangible book value per share as of September 30, 2010, after giving effect to this offering Dilution in net tangible book value per share to new investors in this offering The above is based on 14,701,216 shares of our common stock outstanding as of September 30, 2010 (as adjusted for shares of common stock to be issued in this offering), and excludes, as of that date: 779,086 shares of common stock issued upon conversion of our series F convertible preferred stock; 421,737 shares of common stock issuable upon the exercise of outstanding stock options issued under our equity incentive plans prior to this offering, at a weighted average exercise price of \$13.37 per share; 387.969 shares of common stock available for future issuance under our 2008 Omnibus Incentive Plan:
+Public offering price per fixed combination of securities (consisting of one share and a warrant to purchase up to [•] of a share) \$ [•] Net tangible book value per share as of September 30, 2011 \$1.39 Increase in net tangible book value per share attributable to this offering \$ [•] Pro forma net tangible book value per share as of September 30, 2011, after giving effect to this offering \$ [•] Dilution in net tangible book value per share to investors in this offering \$([•])

-• \\\\\ shares of common stock issuable upon the exercise of the series A common stock warrants to be issued to the purchasers in this offering, at an exercise price of \$\\\\\ per share;

-shares of common stock issuable upon the exercise of the series B common stock warrants to be issued to the purchasers in this offering, at an exercise price of \$\\\\\ per share; and
+The above is based on 26,465,709 shares of our common stock outstanding as of September 30, 2011 (as adjusted for [•] shares of common stock to be issued in this offering), and excludes, as of that date:

-4,055,030 shares of common stock issuable upon the exercise of outstanding warrants, at a weighted average exercise price of approximately

-\\\\\ shares of common stock issuable upon exercise of warrants to be issued to the placement agent in connection with this offering, which are not covered by this prospectus supplement, at an exercise price of \$\\\\\ per share.
+- 1,553,692 shares of common stock issuable upon the exercise of outstanding stock options issued under our equity incentive plans prior to this offering, at a weighted average exercise price of \$4.75 per share; - 3,256,014 shares of common stock available for future issuance under our Amended and Restated 2008 Omnibus Incentive Plan; - 7,777,988 shares of common stock issuable upon the exercise of outstanding warrants, at a weighted average exercise price of approximately \$6.58 per share; - 13,478,050 shares of common stock that may be issued to the former stockholders of SynthRx, subject to the achievement of performance milestones, pursuant to the terms of our merger agreement with SynthRx dated February 12, 2011; - [•] shares of common stock issuable upon the exercise of the warrants to be issued to the investors in this offering, at an exercise price of \$[•] per share; and - [•] shares of common stock issuable upon exercise of warrants to be issued to the representative of the underwriters for this offering and/or its designees, which are not covered by this prospectus supplement, at an exercise price of \$[•] per share.